vnetcon/curvy/README.md

   5.1 http://localhost:8080/curvy/ to see the web application
   5.2 http://localhost:8080/curvy/rest/default/v1/test.sql to see the demo REST API json

+The quick start contains fully working very simple example of loading data from database and mapping json to table.

 On linux and mac machinges you need to install first java and set JAVA_HOME and JRE_HOME environment variablse.
 If you are developing  against postgresql database you need install it too and create necessary tables into it.
 You can finde these statements from db/pg-dbcreate.sql file.
 After database intallation you can configure your database connection information to tomcat9\webapps\curvy\WEB-INF\classes\database.properties file.